atpota-to/bluesky-brand-playbook/drafts/understanding-bluesky.md

 4. Labelers + content filters

+Connected to third-party moderation services are a special tool called “labelers”.
+A labeler… well, it applies labels to things.
+There are moderation labelers that allow you to hide, warn, or filter posts/accounts based on specific labels (i.e. like the screenshot labeler mentioned earlier), but then there are also vanity labelers that allow users to self-identify with communities, causes, and more by applying a voluntary public label to their own account.
+For instance, there’s a [vanity labeler for Swifties](https://bsky.app/profile/eras.bsky.sh) that lets them add a little “flair” to their profile in the form of their favorite Taylor Swift Era.
+Custom labelers of all types and sizes can be created by anyone, though the process to do so is still quite technical at this time.

 5. Advanced reply/quote settings

+Not only can you turn off replies to your Bluesky posts, but you can also customize reply permissions in extremely granular ways.
+For instance, you can specify that only users on a custom list can contribute to the conversation or make it so that someone has to be following you in order to reply.
+Additionally, you can prevent people from quoting your post completely.
+Both of these features are even available to apply retroactively.

 6. Domain names as usernames

+Ever been frustrated when joining a new app and learning that your username of choice has already been taken?
+On Bluesky, this problem is not nearly as significant thanks to the fact that all usernames on the network are actually domain names.
+When you create a new account, you can get a default username that looks like `name.bsky.social`, but you can (and should) setup your own.

+Using your own domain name is also Bluesky’s native form of self-verification.
+There are no “blue checkmarks”, but people can verify that your account is legitimate if its username is your domain.
+For instance NPR (National Public Radio) has the username of @npr.org, which is also its official website.
+There are even many official government accounts that can be quickly identified by their country’s government domain structure (such as .gov in the United States).

+You can even setup subdomains as usernames, so if you are a company or part of an organization you could setup team member accounts such as name.brand.team.
+Bluesky itself does this for many of its employees—check out the CEO’s handle: @jay.bsky.team

 7. Free, open API

 8. Everything is public